Krafting/Mixxx-Pioneer-DDJ-SX2/MANUAL.md

 SYNC: enables sync lock mode.
 Mixxx's SYNC button only sets the tempo of a deck to match the other(s), but it does not enable sync lock unless long-pressed.

-beat grid operation:
+Beat Grid operation:

 - ADJUST: allows you to change the beat grid tempo.
 - SLIDE: allows you to slide the beat grid.
 - SET (SHIFT + ADJUST): sets the beat grid to the playing position.
 Mixxx does not have the concept of beat markers, but oddly enough it supports variable tempo tracks with no configuration whatsoever...
 - CLEAR (SHIFT + SLIDE): has no effect for now.

-PANEL SELECT toggles between sampler, effects and nothing.
+PANEL SELECT toggles between sampler, effects, both and nothing.

 # Mixer section